awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-elb-healthcheck.md

 1. Select the check box next to an existing group\.

-   A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group that's selected\.
+   A split pane opens up in the bottom of the **Auto Scaling groups** page\.

 1. On the **Details** tab, choose **Health checks**, **Edit**\.

 1. For **Health check type**, select **Enable ELB health checks**\.

-1. For **Health check grace period**, enter the amount of time, in seconds, that Amazon EC2 Auto Scaling needs to wait before checking the health status of an instance\.
-New instances often need time for a brief warm\-up before they can pass a health check\.
-To provide enough warm\-up time, set the health check grace period of the group to match the expected startup time of your application\.
+1. For **Health check grace period**, enter the amount of time, in seconds, that Amazon EC2 Auto Scaling needs to wait before checking the health status of an instance after it enters the `InService` state\.
+For more information, see [Health check grace period](ec2-auto-scaling-health-checks.md#health-check-grace-period)\.

 1. Choose **Update**\.

 1. On the **Instance management** tab, under **Instances**, you can view the health status of instances\.
 The **Health Status** column displays the results of the newly added health checks\.

 ## See also<a name="elb-healthchecks-see-also"></a>
-+ For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.
++ For more information, see [Health checks for Auto Scaling instances](ec2-auto-scaling-health-checks.md)\.
 + To configure health checks for your Application Load Balancer, see [Health checks for your target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html) in the *User Guide for Application Load Balancers*\.
 + To configure health checks for your Network Load Balancer, see [Health checks for your target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) in the *User Guide for Network Load Balancers*\.
 + To configure health checks for your Gateway Load Balancer, see [Health checks for your target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/health-checks.html) in the *User Guide for Gateway Load Balancers*\.